 The paper is organized as follows.
-A first section briefly presents recalls on operators and signals (Section~\ref{op-sig:sec}), followed by recalls on matrices over the non commutative differential ring $\Op$ (Section~\ref{mat-hyp-reg:sec}).
-In the latter section, the notions of hyper-regularity and row and column reduction are introduced and characterized in this non commutative context.
+A first section briefly presents recalls on operators and signals (Section~\ref{op-sig:sec}), followed by recalls on matrices over the non-commutative differential ring $\Op$ (Section~\ref{mat-hyp-reg:sec}).
+In the latter section, the notions of hyper-regularity and row and column reduction are introduced and characterized in this non-commutative context.
 Section~\ref{sys:sec} then deals with differential algebraic notions of systems, $\pi$-flatness and $\pi$-$k$-flatness and contains the main results characterizing $\pi$-flat and $\pi$-0-flat outputs.
 Algorithms to compute such $\pi$-flat and $\pi$-0-flat outputs are then deduced.
 Finally, the proposed methodology is illustrated by an example of motion planning in Section~\ref{ex:sec}.